Differences between Regular Credit Cards vs. Credit Cards against FD

 Disclaimer: This Article is for information purposes only.
 The views expressed in this Article do not necessarily constitute the views of Kotak Mahindra Bank Ltd. (“Bank”) or its employees.
 The Bank makes no warranty of any kind with respect to the completeness or accuracy of the material and articles contained in this Article.
 The information contained in this Article is sourced from empaneled external experts for the benefit of the customers and it does not constitute legal advice from the Bank.
 The Bank, its directors, employees and the contributors shall not be responsible or liable for any damage or loss resulting from or arising due to reliance on or use of any information contained herein.
 Tax laws are subject to amendment from time to time.
 The above information is for general understanding and reference.
 This is not legal advice or tax advice, and users are advised to consult their tax advisors before making any decision or taking any action.

 India has seen a tremendous upsurge in the credit card market.
-With several advancements and technological improvements, there are numerous developments in the area.
+With several advancements and technological improvements, the area has numerous developments.

-Smooth onboarding processes, unique card products, personalised offers and rewards, and improved mobile apps are just a few of the new features that these improvements provide.
+Smooth onboarding processes, unique card products, personalized offers and rewards, and improved mobile apps are just a few of these improvements' new features.

 The post-pandemic credit card market has seen a significant transformation and is continuously changing due to the emergence of e-commerce and the acceptance of contactless payments.